marnec/ML/docs/pages/ML-8-Overfitting.md

 ---

 # The problem of overfitting
 The problem of overfitting is the main problem in machine learning.
 All of machine learning revolves around the idea of training a model to fit the data.
-However, we don't want to just fit the data we have trained the model on, we also want fit data that the algorithm has never seen before.
+However, we don't want to just fit the data we have trained the model on, we also want to fit data that the algorithm has never seen before.

+In a sense we could say that we don't want the model to memorize correct results, we instead want it to actually understand the problem.

-So, the problems becomes, how do we train a model so that it doesn't just fit the training data (i.e. **overfits**) but instead generalizes to data it has not seen during training?
+So, the problem becomes, how do we train a model so that it doesn't just fit the training data (i.e. **overfits**) but instead generalizes to data it has not seen during training?

 ## Overfitting training data
 Let's take some data distributed as in the Figure below